GLVSKiriti/GLVSKiriti/README.md

 <h3 align="center">A passionate Full Stack developer and Open Source contributor from India</h3>

 <h3 aligin="left">About me:</h3>
-<p>I am an IT student in my third year,and my forte is software development.
+<p>I am an IT student in my prefinal year,and my forte is software development.
 I love tinkering
 with technologies related to DevOps and learning how things work.
 I love contributing in Open Source</p>

+- 🌱 I’m currently working in the **CNCF: Falco project under GSoC program**

 - 🔭 I worked in the **CNCF: Jaeger project under LFX mentorship**

-- 🌱 I’m currently learning **Kubernetes**

 <h3 align="left">Connect with me:</h3>
 <p align="left">